syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}
 ## Recurrence appointment

 The Schedule control supports creating the recurring appointment.
-By this recurrence appointment, use can process on the daily, weekly, monthly, or yearly view to create the recurrence rule with or without end date.
+By this recurrence appointment, you can process on the daily, weekly, monthly, or yearly view to create the recurrence rule with or without end date.
 Details are explained in the following link:

 [Create the recurrence appointment](time-interval)